wongrob/wongrob.github.io/3d-printing.markdown

 Images and description to come.

 ## Floppy Disk Container Frame
 The designs are not air-tight, although they could be glued together to be.
-I have a black rectangular one sitting on my desk at work holding my pens and similar items.
+I have a black triangular one sitting on my desk at work holding my pens and similar items.

 ### Triangular
 {% include gallery-slides.html height="70" unit="%" id="trianglular-container" images=page.trianglular-container-images %}